-Don’t miss to check out our weekly Flash Sale offers.
+Don’t miss our weekly Flash Sale offers.

 Don't miss: Nobel Prize Museum – this inspiring, one-of-a-kind museum is the perfect place to learn more about the recipients of the Nobel Prize.
 It's particularly great for families, lovers of science and anyone interested in developments that changed the world.

 With a coastline that extends over 200km, you can bet that the so-called White Coast is one of the best spots along the Mediterranean for a beach holiday.
-Whether you stay in Alicante, Benidorm, Calpe or one of the other many gorgeous spots, you can expect soft sandy beaches, a relaxed vibe and lots of sunshine on the Costa Blanca.
+Whether you stay in Alicante, Benidorm, Calpe or one of the many other gorgeous spots, you can expect soft sandy beaches, a relaxed vibe and lots of sunshine on the Costa Blanca.
 If you visit towards the end of June, be sure to check out the Fogueres de Sant Joan Festival, one of Alicante’s most important events with parades, feasts and fireworks.

 With everything from UNESCO World Heritage sites to rocky plains to beautiful beaches, this Mediterranean archipelago has something for everyone.
 Go snorkelling in the Blue Lagoon, admire the beauty of St. John's Co-Cathedral or try out traditional maltese cuisine – Kapunata and Lampuki pie are particularly delicious.
 With the Valletta Film Festival as well as the Victoria International Arts Festival, June is also the perfect time for classical music lovers and film buffs to visit the country.